Welcome, If you wish to register for Cisco Hack to Secure Coding Challenge 2023, then we recommend you go through the information below.

 - Install and use the latest versions of Google Chrome, Safari, or Firefox browsers to take your HackerRank challenges for the best experience.
 Refer to Browser recommendations for more information.

-- Make sure that you are in a location with adequate internet and power supply to avoid problems during the challenge.
+- Make sure you are in a location with adequate internet and power supply to avoid problems during the challenge.

 Answering Questions on HackerRank